Yann39/self-hosted/README.md

 I started this project in late 2023 as a **home lab**, for learning, the goal was to have an environment :

 - **100% self-hosted** (privacy preserving, full control over data and software)
-- **Secure** (authentication, SSL/TLS, reverse proxy, firewall, ad blocking, DDOS protection, rate limiting, custom DNS resolver, ...)
+- **Secure** (authentication, SSL/TLS, firewall, ad blocking, DDOS protection, rate limiting, custom DNS resolver, ...)
 - **Lightweight** (runs smoothly with minimal hardware and software requirements)
 - **Container-ready** (isolated, portable, scalable applications)
 - **Accessible** (some services accessible only locally, some only through VPN, some publicly)